 [useful_banner_manager banners=1 count=1]

-Of course, as with any major medical procedure, there are certain risks associated with eyelid surgery, which should be discussed with a qualified physician.
+As with any medical procedure, there are certain risks associated with nose surgery, which should be discussed with Dr. Schusterman.